 Socio-ecological Interactions Between Insects, Plants, and People in Urban Gardens

-Azucena Lucatero and Edith Gonzales – Philpott Lab
+Mentor & Lab: Azucena Lucatero – Philpott Lab

-Project Background: Urban community gardens, as shaped by the diversity of gardeners who animate them, provide habitat and resources for urban biodiversity, including ecosystem service providers like insects.
-Through interactions between insects, plants, and people, gardens contribute pollination, soil maintenance, and biological pest control to urban ecosystems.
+Project Background: Urban community gardens provide habitat and resources for urban biodiversity, including ecosystem service providers like insects.
+Interactions between insects, plants, and people support ecosystem services like pollination, soil maintenance, and biological pest control in urban ecosystems.
 Since 2012, the Philpott Lab has surveyed the habitat characteristics of over 28 urban gardens (e.g. plant diversity, canopy cover, ground cover) as well as the characteristics of the landscape surrounding gardens (agricultural, urban, natural, and open land cover types).
-Broadly, our goal is to investigate how local and landscape characteristics of gardens relate to various insect taxa (e.g. carabid beetles, coccinellid beetles, ants, bees, parasitoids) and ecosystem service delivery.
-Recently, the Philpott Lab has focused on understanding 1) ecological networks of insects associated with specific garden crops, including Brassica oleracea and Cucurbitaceae, and their correlations with ecosystem services, and 2) the impacts of small scale, ecologically informed changes in garden management (such as adding a mulch layer to soil).
-One of the projects starting this summer will survey Cucurbitaceae by documenting their insect visitors, herbivory, and crop loss in the garden.
-Crop and insect surveys will be complemented by gardener surveys which will aim to identify social and ecological factors that contribute to varietal selection, pest identification, and management practices.
+Broadly, our goal is to investigate how local and landscape characteristics of gardens relate to various insect taxa (e.g. carabid beetles, coccinellid beetles, ants, bees, parasitoids) and ecosystem services.
+Recently, the Philpott Lab has focused on understanding 1) ecological networks of insects associated with garden crops and correlations with ecosystem services, and 2) the role of plant and insect traits in the delivery of ecosystem services.

-Intern duties: Interns will work with mentors to define a research question and carry out their investigation through work in the field and in the lab.
-Fieldwork includes monthly trips to ~20 gardens in the California Central coast over the span of a week.
-Field activities typically include observing and collecting insect specimens, either live or in ethanol.
+Intern duties: Interns will work with their mentor to define a research question and carry out their investigation through work in the field and in the lab.
+Fieldwork includes approximately monthly trips to ~20 gardens in the California Central coast over the span of a week.
+Field activities typically include observing and collecting insect specimens (live or preserved in ethanol) and surveying garden plants.
 Days in the field are long, lasting up to 10-12 hours (including driving time) but are not overnight.
-Lab work includes rearing live specimens collected from the gardens, identifying insects under microscopes, and potentially dissecting insects.
-Additionally, interns will conduct data entry and analysis and will be encouraged to keep a notebook for reflections and record keeping.
+Lab work may include rearing live specimens collected from the gardens, identifying insects under microscopes, and potentially pinning or dissecting insects.
+Additionally, interns will conduct data entry and analysis.
 Finally, interns will develop a research poster or a talk where they will present their findings from the summer.
-Should COVID restrict field and lab activities, mentors can help students work with existing data sets to explore research questions.
+Should COVID restrict field and lab activities, students are able to work with existing data sets to explore research questions.

-Intern qualifications: Insect and garden crop identification skills are a plus, but formal training is not required (just enthusiasm to learn).
-We also welcome students comfortable interacting with diverse gardeners who may speak different languages.
+Intern qualifications: Insect and garden crop identification skills are a plus, but formal training is not required (only enthusiasm to learn).
+During field work, students can expect to encounter diverse gardeners who may speak different languages.
 Interns should anticipate handling insects (with forceps) and participating in long garden fieldwork days involving lots of crouching and standing, at times under very hot and sunny conditions.
 Experience with research protocols, data management, and data analysis (using excel, R) are appreciated but also not required.

 Do you recommend the intern(s) volunteer in your lab during Spring quarter?